All Episodes

 No, no, no.

-You're your your network is obsessed with that.
+Your network is obsessed with that.

-You're you're vested in it.
+You're vested in it.

-All the chirons say it constantly, all the guests talk about it.
+All the guests talk about it.

 There's a big story.

-Just because he denied it, doesn't mean it's not a big story.
+But the reason I raised her doesn't mean it's not a big story.

-The reason it's not a big story.
+It's not a big story.

 What makes it big?

-And you can't tell me that this is about the campaign, and then we're not to talk about Hillary Clinton.
+And you can't tell me that this is about the campaign and then we're not to talk about Hillary Clinton.

 The reason I just raised her is because when she called to concede the election to Donald Trump, he immediately went up to the podium and said something that remains true at this moment.